ably-labs/vscode-ably/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide <!-- omit in toc -->
+# Welcome to the contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project! :sparkles: